 Work isn’t always enjoyable

 To function in society, you need to be able to put up with some level of discomfort.
-Even if you’re lucky enough to work a well-paying job, you’re still going to have to do tasks you don’t enjoy.
 Completing repetitive, mundane tasks in your first part-time job is good practice for dealing with discomfort.

 Taking direction